 - Divide into eight 4oz jam jars and refrigerate.

 - Dice avocados, place in jars and cover with lime juice.

 - I suggest doing this the night before so they don't turn brown.
-There's one avocado for two salad portions, so if there's only two of you, just zest the limes and juice them when you cut up the avocado.
+There's one avocado for two salad portions, so if there's only two of you, make just what you need.

 - I only like to add red onion to my salad when I’m serving it immediately.
 Raw onion can take over a salad.